Explore Captivating Barcelona, Spain

 Evening Sights and Tapas

-Soak up the sights on a panoramic drive through town and stop for photos at Montjuïc Hill, where you can enjoy breathtaking views across Barcelona.
+Soak up the sights on a panoramic drive through town and stop for photos at Montjuïc Hill, where you can enjoy breathtaking views across Barcelona cruise port.
 On your tour, you will visit a local restaurant and taste some regional tapas dishes along with a glass of wine or beer.

 Walk in the footsteps of Fàbregas and Messi at Camp Nou, the largest stadium in Europe and home to Champions League winners FC Barcelona.